 If you want to encourage more speaking, ask a few follow-up questions based on whatever action or situation they created.
-You can also turn this into a pair/group activity to really give students lots of talking time.
+You can also turn this into a pair/group activity to give students even more talking time.

 5. Meaningful Debate

 Never underestimate the classic debate!
-It is always a great way to develop speaking skills, argumentation, questioning, effective communication and critical thinking.
+It’s a great way to develop critical thinking, argumentation and questioning, effective communication and speaking skills.

-Current local and global matters will wake up your students and motivate them to speak about topics they would likely discuss with a Spanish speaker in real life.
+Current local and global matters will give your students practice speaking about topics they might discuss with a Spanish speaker in real life.

 6. Open a Restaurant

-You can take this activity as far as you want to, but below we will see what a 3-week project might look like.
+You can take this activity as far as you want to, but here’s what it could look like over three classes:

-Now that they are in teams of four, each group can select a Spanish-speaking country for their restaurant.
-They will have to do some out-of-class research on the food of that country to select a menu together next time.
+- Now that they’re in teams, each group can select a Spanish-speaking country for their restaurant and do some research on the food of that country (in class or as homework).

-In this class, groups must also agree on the logistics for the restaurant: name, schedule, promotions, special events or activities that it organizes.
+- In the second class, groups will create a menu and print or make a few copies of it.
+Groups must also agree on the logistics for the restaurant: name, theme, schedule, promotions, etc.

-In the third and final class for this project, each team will present their restaurant to their classmates and invite them to eat.
-You can either have groups role play the restaurant visits, or you could ask each team to prepare and bring in one of their restaurant’s dishes so you can all enjoy a multicultural lunch.
+- In the third class, each team will present their restaurant to the class and invite them to visit.
+You can either have groups role-play the restaurant visits, or you could ask each team to prepare and bring in one of their restaurant’s dishes so you can all enjoy a multicultural lunch.

-What makes this activity great is that it gives everyone tons of opportunities to speak, in ways that will be very useful for the real world.
-It also allows students to work together, organize a project, do research and talk about it.
-They will need more than food vocabulary for this!
+This activity gives everyone tons of opportunities to speak in ways that will be very useful for the real world.

 7. Assemble Something

-Another way to do this type of activity is for students to “build” something by following instructions from one another.
+Another way to do this type of activity is for students to build or make something by following instructions from one another.
 Origami works wonders for this!
 You can pair up students and print out copies of written and illustrated instructions.
-Here is an example of how to make a simple origami dog.
+Here are some guides for making five different origami animals.

-Students will take turns giving/receiving instructions, so each can guide his/her partner to create the final figure.
-But make sure there is no showing, only talking.
-Getting their partner to follow such specific instructions is a great verbal challenge.
+Students will take turns giving and receiving instructions, so each can guide their partner to create the final figure.
+But make sure there’s no showing, only talking.

 8. Get to Know Your Classmates